MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/create-custom-plugin.md

 ## Use your custom plugin

 To use your custom plugin, you need to add it to the Dev Proxy configuration file.
-Here is an example of how you can do this:
+Here's an example of how you can do this:

 1. Add the new plugin configuration in the `devproxyrc.json` file.